 Waterfall in Meemure

 Afterward, we returned, had a local lunch overlooking the rice fields, and then visited the only pure mud house left in the village.
-All houses used to be made of pure mud, but over time, the villagers mixed it with other materials to improve stability.

 The following day, we had to leave early for my train ride to Ella.
 On the way, I was treated to yet another mesmerizing sunset.
 I enjoyed every bit of my stay in Meemure.
 I wish I had stayed longer.